rghvndr99/hearMe/frontend/CSS_OPTIMIZATION_SUMMARY.md

 ## Conclusion

-The HearMe application now has a **world-class theme system** with:
+The VoiceLap application now has a **world-class theme system** with:
 - Complete CSS centralization
 - 5 beautiful, mood-based themes
 - Perfect accessibility and contrast